sap-tutorials/Tutorials/tutorials/hana-cloud-cap-create-project/hana-cloud-cap-create-project.md

 Before we create our SAP HANA project, we want to do a few more one-time configuration steps to prepare the Dev Space

-1. In the left side of the Business Application Studio click on the Cloud Foundry targets icon
+1. In the left side of the Business Application Studio click on the Cloud Foundry targets icon.
+Depending upon your screensize this option might be behind the expansion three dots (...).

     ![CF Not Set](cf_not_set.png)